Skip to main content

 “When you transplant beneficial microbes, you need to feed them to keep them around,” Madsen said.

-For example, “If you give a new microbe and you don’t feed it, if you continue to eat a diet of processed foods and no fibre, then that microbe with likely die,” Madsen explained.
+For example, “If you give a new microbe and you don’t feed it, if you continue to eat a diet of processed foods and no fibre, then that microbe will likely die,” Madsen explained.

 According to Madsen, our bodies do not naturally produce enzymes needed to break down fibre; that’s why the bacteria needs to be live.